On 9 May 2017 the European Algae Biomass Association (EABA) organised the workshop Impact of European Algae standards in Brussels

-You are kindly invited to attend The European Algae Biomass Association (EABA) workshop Impact of European Algae standards, which will take place in Brussels on 9 May 2017.
-This workshop is organized by EABA, together with the European Commission (EC), European Committee for Standardization (CEN), and NEN¹), to inform both EABA members and non-EABA members about the upcoming development of European standards for Algae and Algae Products.
+This workshop was organized together with the European Commission (EC), European Committee for Standardization (CEN), and NEN¹), to inform both EABA members and non-EABA members about the upcoming development of European standards for Algae and Algae Products.

-Speakers from, amongst others, the EC, the Algae Industry, and NEN will inform you about these European Algae standards, and their potential impact.
+Speakers from, amongst others, the EC, the Algae Industry, and NEN informed the 35 attendees on these European Algae standards, and their potential impact.

 CEN Standards/documents will be prepared for Algae terminology, Identification of Microalgae Strains and Macroalgae by using Molecular Biology (DNA) analysis, Quantification of Chlorophyll, Measuring Method of Wet Samples based on Freeze drying and dry Samples, Determination of Algae total Lipids using the Rykebosch method, Area Calculation, and also standards/documents specifically for Food, Feed, Pharmaceuticals, Chemicals/ Materials, Cosmetics and Energy application.

 Vítor Verdelho, President EABA and Indra te Ronde, Standardization Consultant NEN

 Did you miss these event?
 Please click here to get further information.